vega/altair/doc/displaying.rst

 Displaying Plots in Jupyter Notebook
 ------------------------------------

-Perhaps the most straightforward way to render Altair visualizations is in the `Jupyter Notebook`_.
+Perhaps the most straightforward way to interactively create and render Altair visualizations is in the `Jupyter Notebook`_.
-If you have correctly configured the optional `ipyvega`_ dependency (See :ref:`Installation`), then the chart object will automatically be represented within the notebook as a rendered plot:
+If you have installed correctly configured the `ipyvega`_ package (See :ref:`Installation`), then a chart on the last line of a code cell will automatically be represented within the notebook as a rendered plot:

 .. altair-plot::